binoyjayan/p2sh/docs/language/builtins.md

 ```

 ### <a name="decode_utf8"></a>decode_utf8
-Decode a UTF-8 byte sequence to a string
+Decode a UTF-8 byte sequence to a string.
+Return Utf8 error.
+Use `is_error`
+to check if the returned value is an error object.

 Example:
 ```